 Along with certain responsibilities, there are several ethical practices that a facilitator needs to perform, as they are the image builder of the country and their actions can make or break the image of the country.
-Image of a country, business of travel agencies and service providers rests on the shoulders of tourist facilitator because they are the frontline representative.
+Image of a country, the business of travel agencies and service providers rests on the shoulders of tourist facilitators because they are the frontline representative.

 Here are some moral principles and practices that facilitators are expected to follow –